open-marketplace/open-marketplace/doc/how_to_customize.md

 # How to customize BitBag OpenMarketplace

-Bitbag Open Marketplace is created on the sylius of e-commerce platforms.
+BitBag Open Marketplace is created on the sylius of e-commerce platform.

 [sylius documentation](https://docs.sylius.com/en/latest/index.html#)